rmcanany/SolidEdgeStorekeeper/Readme.md

 After the components are placed, they are converted to an `Assembly group`.
 Finally, the group is patterned if applicable, assuming that option is enabled.

-Note, there are several assumptions regarding variable and file names, and structure of the data.
-That means the fastener stack functionality most likely will not work with customized data and templates.
-A mapping feature to bridge nomenclature differences is envisioned, however it has yet to be implemented.

 ## PRE-POPULATING THE LIBRARY